exercism/python/exercises/isogram/README.md

 Determine if a word or phrase is an isogram.

-An isogram (also known as a "nonpattern word") is a word or phrase without a repeating letter.
+An isogram (also known as a "nonpattern word") is a word or phrase without a repeating letter, however spaces and hyphens are allowed to appear multiple times.

 Examples of isograms:

 - lumberjacks
 - background
 - downstream
+- six-year-old

 The word *isograms*, however, is not an isogram, because the s repeats.